grvriend/gvriend.app/README.md

 ### Servant leadership

 As a leader I am here for you and want you to succeed.
-I believe in the concept of **managing with** instead of **managing too**.
+I believe in the concept of **managing with** instead of **managing to**.
 I can only have success if my team succeeds.

+### Consistant feedback

+I beleive in giving and receiving consistant feedback.
+At first this may feel uncomfortable, but being open and honest about performance will only strengthen the team.

 ### Technically involved

 As a technical leader, I don't shy away from getting my hands dirty in the code and the processes.
 I am here to help to help the team on the technical side when needed.
+I am aware that this level of technical involvement can be both a blessing and a curse.
+Please keep me in check if you feel that my technical involvement has taken a step too far.

 ## Expectations

 These are expectations that you can expect from me, and I would expect from you as well.

+### Personal growth

+We all have room for personal growth both technically and personally.
+Incremental small improvements can build long term success, and there should always be signs that one is improving.
+Completing personal growth objectives is more meaningful to me than making deadlines.

 ### Accountability

 If you make a mistake, take responsibility for it.
 If your team makes a mistake and it is not your fault, take responsibility for it anyway.
 If I make mistake or if I veer away from the values in this document, please hold me accountable.

-### Personal growth

-We all have room for personal growth both technically and personally.
-Incremental small improvements can build long term success, and there should always be signs that one is improving.

 ### Respect